hmc-sysadmin/labs/logs_backups.md

         cd /etc/amanda/MyConfig/
         wget http://www.cs.hmc.edu/courses/current/sysadmin/amanda.conf

-3. Open this config file and browse through it.
+3. Open this config file and change the mailto configuration.
+Also, browse through the file.
 Notice that the files created in the previous step are mentioned throughout the config file.
 Each backup will have its own folder and config file.
 If you want to, you can look at the example amanda.conf file that comes with the amanda